Scusemua/Wukong/README.md

 At a high level, there are two distinct ways tasks are processed after being executed.
 The way that the task is processed depends on whether or not its intermediate output data is large or small (based on a user-defined threshold).
 If it is small, then the processing is basically the same as before (and occurs in the `process_small` function).
 If the data is large, then, as mentioned, the Lambda will attempt to execute downstream tasks locally if at all possible.
 This is done in the `process_big` function.

+The `chunk_task_threshold` parameter to `LocalCluster` is currently being used to determine whether intermediate data is large enough to warrant executing downstream tasks locally or not.
+If `size(DATA) >= chunk_task_threshold` then the downstream tasks would be executed locally if circumstances permit (i.e., they're ready to execute).
+Note that the units of `chunk_task_threshold` are bytes.

 As far as running Wukong goes, the Lambda function (Task Executor) now needs to be given a hard-coded list of the "large object" Redis shards and the "small object" Redis shards.
 The format for these lists is `[(IP_1, Port_1), (IP_2, Port_2), ..., (IP_n, Port_n)]`.
 The variables are at the top of `function.py` in the "AWS Lambda Task Executor" folder.

 The command for starting the KV Store Proxy has also changed.
 If you use the script mentioned above, then the command will be generated for you.
 (You'll just need to copy-and-paste it into your terminal).